aleksavelickovic/Sah/README.md

-Simple chess game in console.
+Ship sinking game in console.